U.N., U.S. urge end to Israel, Gaza violence flare-up

 Gaza, home to 1.7 million people, was under Israeli occupation from 1967 until 2005 and remains under blockade.

-Hamas has controlled Gaza since 2007 and is fighting for an independent Palestinian state but has shunned the stalled peace process supervised by international powers and refuses to recognize the Jewish state.
+Hamas has controlled Gaza since 2007 and is fighting for an independent Palestinian state but has shunned the stalled peace process supervised by international powers and refuses to recognise the Jewish state.

 "We know that the solution of two states living side by side in peace and security is the only viable one and the best guarantee for the security of Israel," French Foreign Minister Alain Juppe told the U.N.
 Security Council.